yochaigal/cairn/wip/2e/forest-seeds.md

 A long **tree** lays across a small glade at the intersection of two **trails**.
 A sharp **cliff** to the South offers a steep climb to the bottom.

 - **Tree**: Enormous and at least partially hollowed out.
 Bear prints mark the East entrance.
   - A Grizzly Bear and her three cubs make this tree their den.
-In the winter they hibernate, but any other time they are awake.
-The mother will attack anyone entering the tree regardless (skip the reaction roll).
+They hibernate in the winter, but any other time they are awake.
+The mother will attack anyone entering the tree (skip the reaction roll).
 - **Trails**: Broken leaves and tree rubbings on the trail are clear evidence of the bear's habitation.
 - **Cliff**: Metal hoops are pounded into the cliff face.
   - Installed when the forest was still being logged, but still solid.
 Perfect for ropes.